About Dwarkadhish Temple

 Reaching the Dwarkadhish temple is very convenient.
 There are various means of transport to reach the temple.
 There are two nearest airports to the temple at Porbandar(90 km) and Jamnagar(145 km); you can choose any as per convenience.

-Also, the temple is well-connected with roadways and railways.
+The temple boasts excellent connectivity with roadways and railways.
 The nearest railway station is just 1 km from the temple.

 Timings of Temple

-Different events at the temple are held at different hours of the day.
+Various events at the temple take place at different hours of the day.
 You can check the timings below before planning your visit to Dwarkadhish temple.

 - Mangal aarti – 6.30 am, distribution of Makhan Mishri Prasad.